devsunset/Install-Linux-on-Android/README.txt

-# Install Linu on Android
+# Install Linux on Android

 ############################################################